tcorbettclark/file-replicator/README.md

 * ...repeat...

 The controlling end then simply sends files over to the `stdin` of the receiving bash program.
 Establishing the connection to the remote end is outside the remit of this tool.
-Instead it accepts as an argument the command to make such a connection.
+But `file-replicator` requires as an argument the command to make such a connection.
 See examples below.

-It has two key operations:
+Once a connection has been made, two operations occur:

-1. recursively walking a source tree of files and sending them over the wire to the destination
+1. recursively walk a source tree of files and sending all of them over the wire to the destination
 2. watching for changes or new files and directories before sending them over the wire to the destination

 So there is no "difference algorithm" like rsync, no attempt to compress, the connection is made